shafkat2/Npm-Package/README.md

 # Npm-Package-Lifeline

-Problem Statement - To detect depricated packages in the NPM repository
+Problem Statement - To detect deprecated packages in the NPM repository

 Solution - Collect data from npm package repository